 The view was great.
 You could see large groups of the thousands of people attending that day.
 It was also a nice relaxing break from all the walking we did during the day.
 We may be The Walking Tourists, but even our feet need a rest once in a while.

 The Iowa State Fair – one of the top five or 10 in the United States – has so many attractions.
 From a cow made from butter to the hot air of politicians, you can see it all here.
-More than 1.1 million people visited during the 11 days (Aug.
-13-23).
+More than 1 million people typically visit during the fair’s 11 days (Aug.
+8-18).

 We stood in line for several minutes to see the Butter Cow.
 The sculpture is made 100 percent from butter.
 I asked Lisa if we could pick up a couple of corns cobs on a stick and use the cow to butter them.
 She said no.